habibmostafa/company-cost-calculator/StoryTracker.md

 - beautify the front end and some form validation and some error handling
 - hosted to git hub pages client side only
 - get cost from backend instead of looping in front end
+- add logic to remove all empoyees on the backend only